Weinstein handlebodies for complements of smoothed toric divisors: Combinatorial Possibilities for Delzant Polytopes and resulting Weinstein divisor complements

-In the remainder of the section we begin exploration of the range of partially centered polytopes.
+In the remainder of the section we explore the range of partially centered polytopes.
 On the one hand, we provide an infinite list of slopes for which there is no partially centered polytope realizing those slopes.
-On the other hand, we find an infinite list of slopes for which there is a polytope partially centered with respect to vertices realizing those slopes.
+On the other hand, we find an infinite list of slopes for which there is a polytope that is partially centered with respect to vertices realizing those slopes.
 These examples initiate the study of the existence of partially centered Delzant polytopes, but we hope to understand these objects more fully in the future.

 \begin{prop} There is no $\{V_1,V_2,V_3,V_4\}$-centered Delzant polytope where